 Many physical inactivity related diseases such as diabetes, high blood pressure, osteoporosis, obesity and high cholesterol can be prevented and/or treated by being more physically active.
 Depending on your health and fitness situation choose from a range of testing services and programmes that will suit your individual situation.

-This 10-week exercise intervention not only aims to increase your physical activity and fitness levels but also help increase and/or maintain your bone density.
+This 10-week exercise intervention not only aims to increase your physical activity and fitness levels but also help increase and/or maintain your muscle mass.
 After completing the gold-standard DXA bone density scan, you will be guided into a 10-week training intervention by CSE Exercise Specialists.
-Training will be conducted using various monitoring system to ensure effective workouts to help improve bone density, muscle mass and fat mass and cardio fitness level.
+Training will be conducted using various monitoring system to ensure effective workouts to help functional strength and increase muscle mass.

 1. Hughes VA, Frontera WR, Roubenoff R, et al. Longitudinal changes in body composition in older men and women: role of body weight change and physical activity.
 Am J Clin Nutr 2002;76:473-81.

 2. Therakomen V, Petchlorlian A, Lakananurak N. Prevalence and risk factors of primary sarcopenia in community-dwelling outpatient elderly: a cross-sectional study.
 Sci Rep. 2020 Nov 11;10(1)

 3. Yoo SZ, No MH, Heo JW, Park DH, Kang JH, Kim SH, Kwak HB.
 Role of exercise in age-related sarcopenia.
 J Exerc Rehabil.
 2018 Aug 24;14(4):551-558